OkayAbedin/diu-cgpa/README.md

 ## 🚀 Features

 - **Automatic CGPA Calculation**: Fetch your complete academic record using just your student ID
-- **Manual CGPA Calculator**: Plan future semesters by adding hypothetical courses and grades
+- **Manual CGPA Calculator**: Plan future semesters by adding hypothetical courses with custom grades
-- **Advanced Fetch Options**: Use batch processing for multiple student IDs or ID ranges
+- **Advanced Fetch Options**: Use batch processing for multiple student IDs or ID ranges with configurable timeout settings
 - **Academic Transcript**: Generate and save professional PDF transcripts of your results
+- **Data Export**: Export your results to CSV format for further analysis
-- **Data Visualization**: View your semester-by-semester progress with interactive charts
+- **Interactive Visualization**: Track your semester-by-semester progress with dynamic charts showing both semester and cumulative GPAs
+- **Visual GPA Indicator**: Color-coded circular GPA display that changes based on performance level
 - **Dark Mode Support**: Comfortable viewing experience in any lighting condition
 - **Mobile-Friendly Design**: Fully responsive interface works on all devices